PATRICK079/MARKET_BASKET_ANALYSIS/README.md

 # Problem Encountered

 During the project, I encountered an issue where the column names in the dataset were inconsistent, with some being in uppercase, others in lowercase, and some containing spaces.
 This inconsistency caused errors when i fed the data to my model.

+# Explanation of Change
+To resolve this, i went back to my dataframe and critically check every row for irregularities. i began by standardizing the column names by converting them all to lowercase and replacing any spaces with underscores.
+This ensured uniformity and prevented further errors during the analysis.  below are the codes

+df.columns.str.lower().str.replace(' ', '_')
+df['itemdescription'].astype('str').apply (lambda x: re.sub(r'\s+', ' ', x).strip())